-A. Internship Objectives Plan.
-Before engaging in internship activities, interns must write and receive approval from the Department Internship Coordinator, an Internship Objectives Plan to include the following:
+Internship Objectives Plan -Research Internships At the beginning of the Research Internship, interns must write an Internship Objectives Plan (IOP) to include the following:

-1. A general but brief description of the program or context in which the internship is going to occur.
-This includes the agency or program name, immediate supervisor's name and contact information (phone number, e-mail address, etc.), and the mission statement of the agency, or goals and objectives of the researcher or instructor.
-Include how this placement relates to psychology (the scientific study of behavior and mental processes).
-You will also need to add your name, email-address, T-Number, and for how many hours you wish to enroll in which semester.
-Finally, you will need to verify you have enough university credits, psychology credits and the appropriate GPA to qualify for a Capstone Internship, and that you have completed the necessary prerequisite course(s) for this Capstone Internship experience.
-Include all of this information into your plan.
+- 1. A general but brief description of the program or context in which the internship is going to occur.
+This includes the agency or program name, immediate supervisor's name and contact information (phone, e-mail, etc.), and the mission statement of the agency or intent of the project.
+You will also need to add your Name, T-Number, and for how many hours you wish to enroll.
+Finally, you will need to verify you have enough university credits and the appropriate GPA to qualify for an internship, and that you have completed the necessary prerequisite course(s) for this internship experience.
+Include all of this information into the plan - A general but brief description of the research project or projects being conducted including research objectives, methods and variables.
+Include the name, phone number, and email address of the primary researcher.